au-ts/lionsos.org/content/docs/use/language_support/libc.md

-LionsOS uses a custom libc setup based on our [fork](https://github.com/au-ts/musllibc/tree/lionsos) of [musllibc](https://musl.libc.org/), plus extra components for POSIX support and compiler runtime helpers.
+LionsOS uses a custom libc setup based on our [fork](https://github.com/au-ts/musllibc/tree/lionsos) of [musllibc](https://musl.libc.org/).
+We also provide implementations of a POSIX subset and vendored compiler runtime helpers.
 This setup is compatible with the sDDF build system.

-The final libc is built from three main sources:
+The final `libc.a` is built from three main sources:

 1. musllibc (our fork): Provides core libc functionality, with system calls redirected to a general dispatcher.